SummerSlam (2004): Storylines

 The secondary feud on the SmackDown! brand was between Kurt Angle and Eddie Guerrero.
 The feud first started at WrestleMania XX, when Guerrero defeated Angle to successfully retain the WWE Championship.
 Guerrero lost the title to John "Bradshaw" Layfield (JBL) at The Great American Bash, when Angle, then-SmackDown!
 General Manager, screwed Guerrero and declared JBL the winner.
 On the July 15 episode of SmackDown!, JBL defeated Guerrero in a Steel Cage match to retain the title.
 Towards the end of the match, El Gran Luchadore (portrayed by Angle) interfered, giving JBL enough time to escape the cage and win the match.
 After the match ended, Guerrero attacked El Gran Luchadore and pulled off his mask, revealing him to be Angle.
 On the July 22 episode of SmackDown!, Vince McMahon fired Angle as SmackDown!
 General Manager and scheduled a match between Angle and Guerrero for SummerSlam.

 The secondary feud on the Raw brand was between Triple H and Eugene.
 The feud first started on the May 17 episode of Raw, during an in-ring segment with The Rock, Eugene revealed that his favorite wrestler was in fact Triple H due to Eugene's adoration of "playing games".
 Capitalizing on this opportunity, Triple H began to befriend the star-struck and naive Eugene even making the young wrestler an honorary member of Triple H's stable Evolution.
 However, Triple H soon revealed that this was all a calculated ploy and that he planned to utilize Eugene to help him win back the World Heavyweight Championship from Chris Benoit.
 Yet, Triple H's plan failed miserably when during his title match with Benoit at Vengeance, Eugene inadvertently hit him with a steel chair costing him the match and the championship.
 On the July 12 episode of Raw, Triple H attacked Eugene in the ring after falsely implying that he had forgiven him for what happened at Vengeance.
-On the July 26 episode of Raw, Eugene would return to exact a degree of revenge by costing Triple H his re-match with Benoit.
-On the August 2 episode of Raw, Triple H demanded a match between the two at SummerSlam, to which Raw General Manager Eric Bischoff agreed.
+On the July 26 episode, Eugene would return to exact a degree of revenge by costing Triple H his rematch with Benoit.
+On the August 2 episode, Triple H demanded a match between the two at SummerSlam, to which Raw General Manager Eric Bischoff agreed.